nashsclay/Flexinodes/README.md

 Next go to Settings --> Options --> Wallet tab --> check Enable Coin Control features.
 This will allow you to easily send coins to your MN and choose ones incase you have other coins staking.
 Once done, restart the wallet.

+Now create your MN private key.
+This is very important!
+NEVER, NEVER, did I say NEVER? show this to anyone.
+Never.
+Period.
+Go to

 ## To Install the Flexinodes Coin Masternode on VPS Server